silverstripe/silverstripe-lessons-v4/README.md

 #### Breaking down the request

 The reason why we get a 404 might surprise you.
 Let's take a look behind the scenes and see how SilverStripe is resolving this.
-Using the same URL, append `?debug_request` (The site must be in ['dev' mode](https://docs.silverstripe.org/en/getting_started/environment_management) to allow this functionality).
+Using the same URL, append `?debug_request` (the site must be in ['dev' mode](https://docs.silverstripe.org/en/getting_started/environment_management) to allow this functionality).

 Let's take a look at what's going on here.